kbilsted/StatePrinter/doc/AutomatingToStrings.md

 * [1.4 Best practices](#14-best-practices)

 If you are anything like me, there is nothing worse than having to edit all sorts of bizarre methods on a class whenever you add a field to a class.
 For that reason I always find myself reluctant to maintaining the `ToString()` method.
-With the Stateprinter this situation has changed, since I can use the same standard implementation for all my classes.
-I can even add it as part of my code-template in my editor.
+With  Stateprinter the situation changes as only a standard implementation is needed, and which does not require changing when fields are added or removed.
+For an extra productivity boost, I can even add it as part of my code-template in my editor (see  [vs code templates](https://msdn.microsoft.com/en-us/library/ms247121.aspx) [ReSharper code templates](https://www.jetbrains.com/resharper/features/code_templates.html)).

+Stateprinter can seamlesly integrate with projects already having a number of ToString-implementations.
+When printing an object, or field of an object, that implements the ToString method, that method is used in preference of the standard stateprinter printing.

 ## 1.1 Simple example usage

+To understand just how easy it is to use consider this implementation of a class with two fields.
+The class has a `ToString` method simply invocing the stateprinter which then using run-time code generation generates code that recursively visits all objects of the graph and prints them.

 ```C#
 class AClassWithToString